How to Host a Gift Wrapping Party this Holiday Season

 Once guests have a chance to catch up, let the wrapping begin!
 Depending on how many friends you invite, the party can become a bit hectic, so designate individual areas to place finished packages.
 You don't want to accidentally mix up gifts!

-A gorgeous cheese platter is a simple way to please multiple palates.
-Set out an assortment of cheese, crackers, fruits, nuts, meats, and more for guests to nosh on as they work.
+Keep everyone full and happy while wrapping gifts.
+A cheese platter is a simple way to please multiple palates, and it comes together with a few simple elements.
+Set out an assortment of cheeses, fruits, spreads, and Blue Diamond Asiago Cheese Artisan Nut-Thins and Garlic,Herb and Olive Oil Gourmet Almonds for guests to nosh on as they work.

 Time to Talk